RobustNeuralNetworks.jl: a Package for Machine Learning and Data-Driven Control with Certified Robustness: Examples

 \subsection{Reinforcement learning}

 One of the original motivations for developing the model structures in \verb|RobustNeuralNetworks.jl| was to guarantee stability and robustness in learning-based control.
-Recently, we have shown that with a controller architecture based on a nonlinear version of classical Youla-Kucera parameterization \cite{Youla++1976}, one can learn over the space of all stabilising controllers for linear or nonlinear systems using standard reinforcement learning techniques, so long as our control policy is parameterized by a contracting, Lipschitz-bounded REN \cite{Wang++2022,Barbara++2023}.
-This is an exciting result when considering learning controllers in safety-critical systems, such as in robotics.
+Recently, we have shown that with a controller architecture based on a nonlinear version of classical Youla-Ku\v{c}era parameterization \cite{Kucera1975,Youla++1976}, one can learn over a space of stabilizing controllers for linear and nonlinear systems using standard reinforcement learning techniques, so long as the control policy is parameterized by a contracting, Lipschitz-bounded REN \cite{Wang+Manchester2022,Wang++2022,Barbara++2023}.
+This is an exciting result for learning-based controllers in safety-critical systems, such as in robotics.

 In this example, we will demonstrate how to train an LBDN controller with \textit{reinforcement learning} (RL) for a simple nonlinear dynamical system.
 This controller will not have any stability guarantees.
 The purpose of this example is simply to showcase the steps required to set up RL experiments for more complex systems with RENs and LBDNs.